-The mediation policy, forms and general information are posted on the Department of Personnel's Web page at www.dop.nv.gov.
+The mediation policy, forms and general information are posted on Human Resource Management's Web page at www.hr.nv.gov.

-Grievance Procedure

-It is State policy to ensure that employees receive fair and equitable treatment.
+Grievance Procedure - It is state policy to ensure that employees receive fair and equitable treatment.
 We support employee-supervisor relations by encouraging communication and reconciliation of work-related problems.
 The grievance procedure is available for expressing legitimate dissatisfaction without fear of criticism.

-If you are aggrieved by an action that relates to such issues as working conditions, discipline, a performance evaluation, or the inconsistent application of policies and procedures, you may file a written grievance.
+If you are aggrieved by an action that relates, but is not limited, to such issues as working conditions, discipline, a report on performance, or the inconsistent application of policies and procedures, you may file a written grievance.
 Before filing a grievance, you should attempt to resolve the situation through informal discussions with your supervisor.

 It is important to note that a grievance must be filed within 20 working days from the date the grievance originates or you learn of the problem.
+Grievances on reports on performance must be filed within 10 days after you have received a final decision on a request for review.
 Formal grievances can be filed online through the NEATS Incident Tracking System.
-Hard copy forms are available through the Department of Personnel website and agency personnel offices.
+Hard copy forms are available through Human Resource Management website and agency personnel offices.
 Your grievance should include a proposed resolution.
 The specified period to resolve a grievance may be extended if both parties mutually enter into a written agreement on the prescribed form.

-When a grievance is submitted to the Employee-Management Committee (EMC), a hearing is granted if the issue falls within the EMC's jurisdiction.
 The provisions of the grievance procedure are described in NAC 284.658 through 284.697.

-Appeal of Suspension, Demotion or Dismissal

-Except as otherwise provided in NAC 284.646 and 284.656, the Nevada Administrative Code requires an appointing authority, who proposes to suspend, demote or dismiss an employee, to provide the employee with at least 10 working days' written notice.
+Appeal of Suspension, Demotion or Dismissal - Except as otherwise provided in NAC 284.646 and 284.656, the Nevada Administrative Code requires an appointing authority, who proposes to suspend, demote or dismiss an employee, to provide the employee with at least 10 working days' written notice.
 A pre-disciplinary hearing with the appointing authority or a designated representative is also required.
 Following the hearing, the employee must be informed in writing of the appointing authority's decision regarding the proposed action on or before its effective date.
-If you are a permanent employee and are suspended, demoted or dismissed, you may appeal to the hearings officer of the Department of Personnel.
-Appeals must be submitted within 10 working days to the Department of Personnel.
+If you are a permanent employee and are suspended, demoted or dismissed, you may appeal to the hearings officer of Human Resource Management using the form found on Human Resource Management website.
+Appeals must be submitted within 10 working days to the Division Administrator of Human Resource Management.
 Employees may also appeal involuntary transfers if they believe the transfer was made for the purposes of harassing them.
 (NRS 284.376, 284.390, NAC 284.656)